 This part should entice the reader to continue reading and state why you are sending a cover letter.
 Include the position you’re applying for.
 If you were referred to the company, include the name of your referrer as well.

 In this part, give more information about your educational background and skills that are relevant to the position.
 Try not to reiterate what is on your resume.
 Instead, expand more on what couldn’t be fully explained in the short statements on your resume.
 Explain more about your specific accomplishments.
 Show how they can be useful for the company and how they apply to the position you are applying for.

 This is your opportunity to highlight your knowledge about the company and the industry.
 Explain why you’re interested in working at the company and what you can contribute to its success.

 Make sure to tie in and relate your conclusion with your introduction to finish up your story.
 Express your gratitude for the company considering you for the position.
 Add details on how you will follow up.
-If you will ask for an update through phone, make sure to call.
+If you will ask for an update through the phone, make sure to call.
 Also, it would be great to inform the hiring manager of your availability for a callback.
 But if you plan to wait for a response, end your letter with something like “I look forward to hearing from you.”

 End your letter with a professional closing such as “Sincerely, [Name]”, then your signature.
 If you will send your cover letter through email, your typed name will serve as your signature.